 At this point you can start your feedback loop, leveraging AI, machine learning, Microsoft Azure, and cognitive services.
 Those are simple examples of things that now have become much more easily consumed by your organization than ever before.

 Here is when you get into things like predictive failures.
 This is when you start to understand anomalies, and this is when your prediction skills really take into account how your assets are actually working.

 Finally, here we move into the outcome-based model.
-This is based around understanding business arrangements that are based on predicting outcomes that scale.
+This is based on understanding business arrangements that are based on predicting outcomes that scale.
 Here, you’ve mastered the prediction models, you’ve mastered the service models, and you’ve mastered connectivity.
-Now, it’s time to take that, and monetize and refine that approach, increasing the strategic areas of your business.
+Now, it’s time to take that and monetize and refine that approach, increasing the strategic areas of your business.